domosekai/domosekai.github.io/sstp/help.md

 This is normal if the UDP acceleration works in NAT traversal mode, because according to the current SoftEther protocol there is no way to renegotiate a new endpoint for an existing session.
 Therefore the server has no way to know your new address and cannot reach the device after the network switch.

-Once you switch back to the original network (provided that your IP address has not changed), the UDP will be very likely working again.
+Once you switch back to the original network (provided that your IP address has not changed), the UDP will be probably working again.

-You have two options to mitigate this problem:
+You have two options to solve this problem:
-  - Open the relevant UDP ports just like you have done for TCP, or
+  - Open the relevant UDP ports on the server side just like you have done for TCP (i.e. Direct mode), or
   - Manually reconnect in the new network.

 ### Q: Can I connect to VPN Azure service?